e18e/e18e/docs/blog/september-contributions-showcase.md

 The [changesets](https://github.com/changesets/changesets) project recently started collaborating directly with the e18e community and we've already seen a good amount of optimisations contributed.

-There's a tracking discussion [here](https://github.com/changesets/changesets/discussions/1473) if you want to get involved.
+There's [a tracking discussion](https://github.com/changesets/changesets/discussions/1473) if you want to get involved.

 It is awesome to see the maintainers of a large project working so closely with the community on these things :heart: